 Media Ownership In The Public Interest

-The idea of the Fourth Estate is that the media will hold our elected officials accountable for corruption, and help to create an informed public.
+The idea of the Fourth Estate is that the media will act as a check on the three branches of government.
+Journalists should hold our elected officials accountable for corruption, and help to create an informed public.
 This isn’t happening.
 Laura Flanders published an essay on The Next Systems Project this month that dissected the failures of the media and suggested paths forward to build an actual Fourth Estate in this country.
 Her solution was to democratize the ownership and distribution of media outlets.

 A media landscape designed to serve the public interest would spread stories that accurately describe activity in the world to help citizens to make the best choices and encourage informed political participation.
 They would uncover corporate and political corruption; take verification and accuracy seriously, especially in the march to war; and ensure the proper, legal functioning of the government.
 We currently have a media landscape that broadcasts stories that serve business interests, justify and glamorize our growing list of wars, and keep people divided from their potential allies.

 The American system of news distribution functions for special interests because newspapers and broadcasters are owned by a cadre of billionaires.
 These billionaires have close relationships with each other, politicians, and intelligence agencies.

 Their interests are intertwined.
 The billionaires need the politicians and intelligence agencies to protect them from public campaigns for redistribution, and to help ensure that no militant campaigns for redistribution can succeed.
 The politicians need the billionaires to finance their campaigns, and they need to stay in the good graces of both groups or their reputations and careers will be destroyed by the media.
 The intelligence agencies need the billionaires and the politicians to spread their lies.